 Realizing the simplicity and effectiveness of mobile consumer acceptance of this multichannel device, everyone agreed mobile phone growth will be the most important media to emerge.

-Whether due to “democratized fear” by those holding mobile and advertising budgets or rejection of mobile as complimentary to traditional media, historians will write about the past twenty years with insights none of us can even fathom.
+Whether due to “democratized fear” by those holding mobile and advertising budgets or rejection of mobile as complementary to traditional media, historians will write about the past twenty years with insights none of us can even fathom.

 10 billion wireless devices, mass consumer adoption, business and commerce applications, non-profit, political and other action groups.
 This IS and HAS BEEN the year of mobile since the mid-1990’s.